felipemeloc/jobsity/README.md

 ```
 ---

-### Python enviroment
+### Python environment

 Set up a virtual for all the python libraries.
-Please follow the following comands.
+Please follow the following commands.
 ```python
 python3 -m venv ./venv
 ```